Zero-Allocation Interop#

 |---|---|---|---|

-za.fromId) is the only truly zero-allocation option.
+za.fromId() are truly zero-allocation.
+FastPath is simpler (no JS changes), while za gives more control for complex call patterns.
 Use Unity Profiler's "GC Alloc" column to verify allocation behavior in your specific use case.